The Florida Securities Act (Florida Statute Chapter 517)

 (c) In any matter within the jurisdiction of the office, to knowingly and willfully falsify, conceal, or cover up, by any trick, scheme, or device, a material fact, make any false, fictitious, or fraudulent statement or representation, or make or use any false writing or document, knowing the same to contain any false, fictitious, or fraudulent statement or entry.

-If you have questions about whether the Florida Securities Act can be applied to your case, or if you believe that you have been the victim of a securities fraud, The White Law Group may be able to help.
-To speak to a securities attorney, please call our Chicago office at 312-238-9650.
+If you have questions about whether the Florida Securities Act can be applied to your case, or if you believe that you have been the victim of a securities fraud, the securities attorneys of The White Law Group may be able to help.
+To speak to a securities attorney, please call 888-637-5510.